Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 There are several options for camping in the Wadi Rum Protected Area.
 You can choose the Bedouin camps, that have set up tents with proper beds, access to the bathroom, a common tent area and serve local food.
 Or, you can try wild camping by yourself with your own camping equipment.

-Types of Wadi Rum camps
+Types of Wadi Rum camps – luxury Wadi Rum camp or budget Wadi Rum camp?

 The accommodation in Wadi Rum is available in the range of camps, that are set up on the sand throughout the desert.
 The organized camps are run by the local Bedouin families.
-You can find the luxury tents, traditional, cozy Bedouin camps, and even bubble tents looking like they came straight from the space (or The Martian).
-Finding the best Wadi Rum camp will depend on your requirements and the budget.
-We wanted to go for something local and real, with a tent and food provided, but not very expensive.
+You can find the luxury camps, traditional, cozy Bedouin camps, and even bubble tents looking like they came straight from the space (or The Martian).

-#Traditional Wadi Rum Bedouin camps
+# Budget Wadi Rum Desert camps

-Those camps consist of the Bedouin tents, made in the traditional way.
-They are simple, but very cozy and built close to nature.
-During our stay in Wadi Rum, we spent two nights in Wadi Rum Green Desert camp, which offered peaceful, affordable accommodation in the friendly settings.
 With just a few tents and even the offer of sleeping directly under the blanket of stars, you could feel directly connected with nature.
 I can highly recommend staying there.
-You can book stay in the Wadi Rum Green Desert camp here.
-More about our experience below.
+You can book a stay in the Wadi Rum Green Desert camp here.
+More about our experience is below.

-#Wadi Rum luxury camps
+#Wadi Rum Luxury Camps

 Want to try Wadi Rum glamping?
 Then you can consider staying in a Wadi Rum luxury camp with all the amenities you might need, while still being (relatively) close to nature.
-However, those type of hotels come with a steep price tag.
-I haven’t tried any of the luxury camps myself, but if you want to treat yourself while sleeping on the desert, you have the option.
+However, those types of hotels come with a steep price tag.
+I haven’t tried any of the luxury camps myself, but if you want to treat yourself while sleeping in the desert, you have the option.
 Some of the top luxury camps in Wadi Rum include:

 View of Wadi Rum camping, Wadi Rum Bedouin camps